Levridge-Tory/LevridgeIntegrationDocs/docs/equity-management.md

 When a sales order is generated, the F&O will break up the sales order into split allocations, creating an invoice to the customers financially responsible for what was delivered.
 From the information generated, one can export the data into an Excel file or CSV file to import into CE.
 This is done by "Imported Transactions" under the standard import functionality.
 You can then filter the list and "Create Patronage Detail".
 This takes the information you have from your patronage splits and whether this item is chargeable and nonchargeable and creates your eligible transactions.
 The data needs to be in the right format to be imported into CE and can be imported from any system, not just F&O.
 ### Eligible Transactions
 Patronage processing is generated once all eligible transactions have been created.
 One does not need to bring in imported transactions if they do not use splits or are already split out, they can import right into Eligible Transactions.
 These are the records that will be used when calculating the equity credit and payments through Patronage Category allocations.
-### Patronage Categories
+### Equity Management Categories
-Patronage categories are set up based on what is being paid out and based on sources.
+Equity management categories are set up based on what is being paid out and based on sources.
 If a cooperative has had mergers or acquisitions, or importing categories from previous years, there will likely be a variety of categories Patronage has been processed under.

 The categories can be calculated by revenue or by units.
 Direct products are not associated directly to a patronage category instead they choose the item categories of those products.
 Based on that relationship between item category and product that is what is determined which eligible transactions to pull in when it runs that calculation.
 An item category can only belong to one patronage category.